fileshark-manager/server/Readme.md

 4. Rename `variables.env.sample` to `variables.env`

 5. Fill `variables.env` with your data.
-You will need mongoDB for this project so you can [setup](https://docs.mongodb.com/v3.2/administration/install-community/) and run it locally or use some online service (for example [mlab](https://mlab.com/))
+You will need mongoDB for this project.
+You can [setup](https://docs.mongodb.com/v3.2/administration/install-community/) and run it locally or use some online service (for example [mlab](https://mlab.com/))

 ### Launching